Red Clover: A Simple Spring Herb for the Home Apothecary

 Red Clover and Women’s Herbal Traditions

-Our Hot As All Get Out Tea, which includes red clover, is a long-time favorite among women.
+Our Hot As All Get Out Tea, which includes red clover, is a long-time favorite among women looking for cooling comfort.

 Safety Notes for Red Clover